vrettasm/PyGeneticAlgorithms/README.md

 **NOTE(1):** Meta operators call randomly other compatible operators (selection/crossover/mutation/migration) from a predefined set, with equal probability.

-**NOTE(2):** Crossover operators marked by '*' support variable chromosome lengths (VLC).
-By definition all mutation operators support VCL too, because they operate on a single chromosome at a time.
+**NOTE(2):** Crossover operators marked by '*' support variable length chromosomes (VLC).
+By definition all mutation operators support VLC too, because they operate on a single chromosome at a time.

 **NOTE(3):** Island operators are intended to work only with the IslandModelGA.
 They are designed to hold a list of other operators (one for each island) and call its specific function according to the island that they belong.